important alert

 Water Pollution Control Lab (WPCL) Site Renovation Project

-Sewer and Stormwater
+Label: Sewer and stormwater

-Active
+Label: Active

 Environmental Services is constructing a project to renovate the WPCL site.
 There will be increased parking, additional storage space, new security improvements, and stormwater improvements.
 These improvements will bring the site to ADA compliancy, increase storage, and meet fleet parking needs.

-Rendering of new boat house
+Artistic rendering of the new boat house

 In addition to increased number of parking spaces that will bring the site to ADA compliancy, there will be a new boat storage building, fleet parking, and new security improvements.
 A new secure fence and gate will be installed.
 The project will be constructed in phases with the hopes of minimizing the disruption to employees and visitors at the Water Pollution Control Lab located at 6543 N Burlington Ave in the Cathedral Park Neighborhood.